I wanted to install an FTP server on my servers, I checked online and it turned out that VSFTPD is the most secure one, so I began to installing it.

 sudo useradd --home /home/vsftpd --gid nogroup -m --shell /bin/false vsftpd

-You can check that it has been created with the id command: id vsftpd.
-We define the user with the /bin/false shell because of the check_shell parameter (even if we don’t use it).
+You can check that it’s been created with the id command: id vsftpd.
+We define the user with the /bin/false shell because of the check_shell parameter (even if you don’t use it).